Korachof/sql-3d-model-tracker/roadmap.md

 - [x] Read procedure for tags
 - [x] Read procedure for model print logs
 - [ ] Read procedure for getting print logs associated with a specific model
+- [ ] Read procedure for getting print logs associated with a specific printer
 - [ ] Read procedure for getting models by tag
 - [ ] Read procedure to get model details (model info, associated tags, past print logs involving that model)
 - [ ] Update procedure for models